 - High-speed blender

 - Food processor

 - Steamer basket

 We personally use our Instant Pot every other day and highly recommend it if it fits your situation!Full Kitchen Tools Guide →

-Food prepping + planning
+4. Get into food prepping + planning

 Washing and chopping vegetables, for example, can take up most of your prep time.
 So, do your future self a favor and wash and cut extra vegetables, which you can store in food containers in the fridge and use later!